petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/managing-clarity-employees.md

 ### Lower Total Cost of Ownership

 And lastly, by offloading the majority of identity management to a dedicated identity management system, that is managed by the right people, we’re lowering the cost of managing the Liferay solution by reducing the duplication of effort of managing identity in multiple systems.
 Also, by relying on integration, we are improving data accuracy.
-Instead of adding and maintaining users in the system, we can focus our efforts on building a great website experience for our customers!
+Instead of adding and maintaining users in an additional system, we can focus our efforts on building a great website experience for our customers!

 ## Clarity Requirements